 35. Make an autumn wreath.
 Use a glue gun to attach fallen leaves, twigs, flowers, and other seasonal items to a simple craft-store wreath.

 36. Take a weekend trip to the mountains to enjoy the colorful foliage.

 37. Give yourself a makeover.
 Dye your hair a few shades darker to match the season.
 Try hues of brown, orange, and red to change up your makeup routine.
 Purchase a trendy cardigan or sweater.

-38. Dedicate a Saturday to practicing new recipes you plan to use for your Thanksgiving meal or other upcoming holiday feast.
+38. Dedicate a Saturday to practicing new recipes you plan to use for your Thanksgiving meal or other upcoming holiday feasts.

-39. Create fun crafts that you can use as Halloween or Thanksgiving decoration.
+39. Create fun crafts that you can use as Halloween or Thanksgiving decorations.

 40. Take up knitting or crocheting.
 It's a wonderful indoor activity for when the temperature starts to drop.
 Make hats, rags, socks, and mittens for friends and family.